tushar-sharma/tushar-sharma.github.io/_posts/2018-12-20-decoding-ndtv-dawin-theory.md

 <img src="http://www.whizzpast.com/wp-content/uploads/2015/02/Editorial_cartoon_depicting_Charles_Darwin_as_an_ape_1871.jpg" alt="Charles darwin" >

+<pre><code>I'm not a scientist.
+However, it is not my forte to expound on the meaning of science.
+However, there are scientists who believe in god whereas some don't.
+Life with all its diversity, I am just sharing my personal views.
+</code></pre>

 How does he claim evolution is "scientifically wrong"?
 Does the said minister have a degree in biology or have published a paper that can be peer reviewed?
 On the contrary, he had a career of Police Commisioner of Mumbai.

 #### Panelist for the debate